ThomasVitale/spring-ai-labs/spring-ai-observability-simple/README.md

 ## Pre-requisites

 This example is based on an experimental proposal.
 You need to build that version of Spring AI locally to make this application work.
-Check out the `` branch of the Spring AI repository and publish the packages to your local Maven repository by running the following command.
+Check out the code from [this PR branch](https://github.com/spring-projects/spring-ai/pull/954) of the Spring AI repository and publish the packages to your local Maven repository by running the following command.

 ```shell